 HOW TO GET SOIL TESTED

 - Option 1: Hire a landscape company or nursery to come pull the test samples and send them to the lab.
 They will have you pick up the test results or send them to you by mail.
-You can usually find someone in your area by googling soil sample testing for my lawn with the name of your city and state.
+You find someone in your area by googling soil sample testing for my lawn with the name of your city and state.
 In most cases, you will have several options to choose from.

-- Option 2: Your local county extension office and state university will more than likely offer these services at minimal cost.
+- Option 2: Your local county extension office and state university will likely offer these services at minimal cost.
 You will have to collect your samples and mail them to the lab.
 Your results will be mailed to you.

 - Option 3: Buy a DIY soil test kit from amazon and pull all the samples and send them in for analysis.
 They will mail your test results to the address provided.
 Cost is about $24 and this includes lab analysis.